Everything that you give and receive is energy

 If you know the item is not right for your home and your life but still feel obligated to keep an object, regard that feeling with curiosity.
 Are you strongly associating the item with one particular person?
 Gently remind yourself that the item is an object, not a person.
 Removing an object from your life is not the same as forgetting a loved one.

-Take a picture of it if it holds a particular memory, but also give yourself permission to let go of the item if it doesn’t fit your life.
+Take a picture of it.
+If it holds a particular memory, give yourself permission to let go of the item if it doesn’t fit your life.
 Donating the item to an institution that you (or your loved one) cares about can help you turn the memory into a renewed gift.

-Practice the exercise on ‘being present for the present’ (described in this article above) to connect with your gratitude before letting the item go.
+Practice the exercise on ‘being present for the present’ (described above) to connect with your gratitude before letting the item go.
 Connect with the giving cycle and the opportunity for the item to be used, rather than sitting in a garage or storage facility.

 Items that you feel you may not be able to afford in the future